Amazon acquires Facebook’s Satellite Internet team!

 An elegant new algorithm developed by Danish researchers can significantly reduce the resource consumption of the world’s computer servers.
 Computer servers are as taxing on the climate as global air traffic combined, thereby making the green transition in IT an urgent matter.
 The researchers, from the University of Copenhagen, expect major IT companies to deploy the algorithm immediately.

-Only a handful of years have passed since Professor Mikkel Thorup was among a group of researchers behind an that addressed part of this problem by producing a groundbreaking recipe to streamline computer server workflows.
+Only a handful of years have passed since Professor Mikkel Thorup was among a group of researchers behind an algorithm that addressed part of this problem by producing a groundbreaking recipe to streamline computer server workflows.
 Their work saved energy and resources.
 Tech giants including Vimeo and Google enthusiastically implemented the algorithm in their systems, with online video platform Vimeo reporting that the algorithm had reduced their bandwidth usage by a factor of eight.

 But hey, at least all that money is going to charity.